Francescabazzo/mathematical-optimisation/README.md

 # Mentor-Mentee Matching Algorithms
+_Project for the Mathematical Optimisation Exam

+## About this Project

+This project was developed as part of the course "Mathematical Optimisation" (Master’s Degree of Computer Engineering, University of Trieste).
-This repository implements and evaluates several algorithms for solving the mentor-mentee matching problem, including:
+It focuses on implementing and comparing different matching algorithms for mentor-mentee assignments, including:

 - **Linear Programming** (LP1 and LP2)
 - **Rule-Based Heuristics** (RBi and RBii)